-These are the issues that can be helped by some form of cognitive-behavioral therapy.
+These are the issues that some form of cognitive-behavioral therapy can help.
 These psychological problems can be treated in group sessions, individual therapy, or couples therapy.

-Cognitive Behavioral Therapy Sessions may focus on methods designed to control both your body and mind, with the ultimate goal being building mental resilience.
+Cognitive Behavioral Therapy Sessions may focus on methods designed to control your body and mind, with the ultimate goal of building mental resilience.

 What Is Dialectical Behavioral Therapy?

-Dialectical Behavioral Therapy is a type of Cognitive Behavioral Therapy that is designed to break negative thought patterns that may lead to self-destructive behavior.
+Dialectical Behavioral Therapy is a type of cognitive-behavioral therapy designed to break negative thought patterns that may lead to self-destructive behavior.